yoasyo25/career-development-curriculum/module_two/cold_outreach_i.md

 Have an idea of how you would set up a meeting with a mentor before you contact them.

+### Posse Mentors
+Don't forget about the mentors in your posse.
+If you're not sure who they are, hover over the channel topic in your posse channel to see them listed.

+* Don't forget to do research on these mentors and see what their specialities are

 ### Actual Email Formatting
 When you're ready to write your email (or Slack message), here are some things to keep in mind: